About the True Picture

 Our sources are guaranteed anonymity to give them the confidence to speak frankly.
 The True Picture is not shown to the law firms prior to publication.

-If you’ll allow us to blow our own trumpet for a minute, we’re the only publication that conducts our research in this way.
+We’re the only publication that conducts our research in this way.
 By chatting to trainees rather than sending them formulaic questionnaires, we can follow up on leads, delve deeper into what makes firms tick and what challenges they face.
 We think that leads to better, more detailed information for our readers.

 Trainees tell us why they chose their firm and why others might want to.
 We put on our serious faces and talk about seat allocation, the character and work of different departments, the level of supervision and what happens to people on qualification.
 And we flirt shamelessly to get the gossip on firm politics, office oddities and after-hours fun.
 We look for the things trainees agree upon, and if they don’t agree we present both sides of the argument.